 Taking first place in Latin America was an additional feather in the cap for Central's husband-and-wife team of Virgilio Martínez and Pía Leon, whose elaborate tasting menu draws from ingredients sourced from Peru's varying altitudes.

-Central ranks fourth on the World's 50 Best Restaurants list, announced in June this year.
+Central ranks fourth on the World's 50 Best Restaurants list, announced in June 2017.

 "I'm very thankful to Mexico -- everyone has been celebrating for us and a lot of love and pride has been directed towards Latin America," said Martínez while accepting the award.